7 Best International Calling Cards 2026 — Rates & Fees Compared

 Alternatives to International Calling Cards

 Traditional calling cards face increasing competition from VoIP (Voice over Internet Protocol) apps that route calls over the internet.
-Understanding the differences helps you choose the right solution.
+Traditional calling cards, also called non-VoIP calling services, route your voice over the public switched telephone network (PSTN) rather than the internet, but VoIP alternatives are increasingly the better option for most users.

 VoIP Calling Apps